magomimmo/modern-cljs/doc/tutorial-14.md

 It's now time to fill the gap we left behind in the `deftemplate` call by not defining any selector/transformation pair.

-For a depth understanding of the left hand selection clause in the `& forms` arg of `deftemplate` call, you need to understand CSS selectors.
-You should know them even if you want to use [domina][] or [jquery][].
-So, even if we'd like to have a unified language all over the places, you can't avoid a little bit of HTML and CSS.
+For a depth understanding of the selection expressions accepted by `deftemplate`, you need to understand CSS selectors.
+You should know them even if you want to use [Domina][18] or [jquery][19].
+So, even if we'd like to have a unified language all over the places, you can't avoid to learn a little bit of HTML, CSS and JS.
 That's the life we have to live with.

-A selector in `enlive` is almost identical to the corresponding CSS selector.
-Generally speaking you just need to wrap the CSS selector inside a CLJ vector and prepend the CSS selector with the colon `:`.
+A selector in [Enlive][9] is almost identical to the corresponding CSS selector.
+Generally speaking you just need to wrap the CSS selector inside a CLJ vector and prepend any CSS selector with the colon `:` (i.e. kewordize the selectors).

 For example, if you want to select a tag with an `id="quantity"` attribute, you just need to write `[:#quantity]` which corresponds to the `#quantity` CSS selector.

 > NOTE 4: I strongly suggest you to read the enlive
-> [syntax for selector][] at least to have a decent understanding of it
+> [syntax for selector][20] at least to have a decent understanding of
+> it.

-But what about the transformation functions? `enlive` offers you a lot of them.
-This is not a tutorial on `enlive`, which means I'm going to use the only `enlive` function we really need in our context: the `(set-attr &kvs)` function which accepts keyword/value pairs where the keywords are the names of the attroibutes you want to set.
-In our context, the only attribute we are going to set is the `value` attribute of each `input` field.
+But what about the transformation functions?
+Even id Enlive offers you a lot of them, this is not a tutorial on Enlive, and I'm going to use the only function we need in our context: the `(set-attr &kvs)` function.
+It accepts keyword/value pairs where the keywords are the names of the attributes you want to set.
+In our sample, the only attribute we are going to set is the `value` attribute of each `input` field.
 So let's start by adding to the `deftemplate` call both the selector clause and the trasformation function as follows:

 ```clojure
 (deftemplate shopping "public/shopping.html"